What does AfCFTA mean to Ghana?

 The first part of this presentation focused on What AfCFTA means to Ghana?

-The speaker began with an introduction of the abbreviated term AfCFTA – African Continental Free Trade Area, its potential and welfare implications on trade.
+The speaker began with an introduction of the abbreviated term AfCFTA – African Continental Free Trade Area, its potential and welfare implication on trade.

 The next chapter for presentation focused on the reason for the creation of AfCFTA: What AfCFTA means to Ghana?
 Atta-Mensah elaborated on this query by adding that, for Ghana to benefit from trade, there is the need for the country to assess its measuring ambitions and exploit commodities and services that require manufacturing and production, in order to add value to the finished product as opposed to the present day export of raw commodities; gold, cocoa and timber.